goat-community/goat/_docs/quick_start.md

 ---

-For the developed Vagrant and Docker are used.
+GOAT fells at home on Linux distribution Ubuntu.
+However, with the help an virtual machine (controlled by Vagrant) and with Docker you can offer GOAT a home also on your Windows or Mac OS for development and testing.
 It is recommended to use Git for fetching the project and if you are on Windows Git Bash is also a nice alternative to the windows command prompt.

-In order to start and customize GOAT for your study area, you have to follow these steps:
+<b>In order to start and customize GOAT for your study area, you have to follow these steps:<b>

 #### 1. Get a copy of GOAT